zengjianjun-ecust/SAC/README.md

 - If encountering CUDA out-of-memory errors, reduce batch size or use gradient accumulation
 - For dataset processing issues, verify the original data formats match expected structures
 - Ensure all dependencies are compatible with the specified Python and CUDA versions

-This guide provides the complete workflow for setting up and running the SAC project.
-Follow each step carefully and verify successful completion before proceeding to subsequent stages.